BautistaCalla/pento_challenge/README.md

 These augmentations help increase the diversity of the training data, potentially improving the model's ability to generalize to new images.

+## Model Hosting and Caching

+The trained model is hosted on the Hugging Face Hub, making it easily accessible for the Streamlit application.
+When the Streamlit app runs, it downloads the model from the Hugging Face Hub and caches it using Streamlit's caching mechanism.
+This approach ensures:

+1. Easy deployment: The model doesn't need to be included in the repository.
+2. Version control: We can update the model on Hugging Face Hub without changing the application code.
+3. Efficient loading: Streamlit's caching prevents unnecessary reloading of the model between sessions.

+The model is downloaded and cached in the `load_model()` function in the `app.py` file.

 ## Evaluation

 The model's performance is evaluated using accuracy, confusion matrix, and a classification report.
 Visualizations of training curves and sample predictions are also generated.